-The Disruptive Student Policy protects AUK community members inclusive of students, faculty and staff from any disruptive behavior of students:
+The Disruptive Student Policy protects AUK community members, inclusive of students, faculty, and staff, from any disruptive behavior of students:

-Purpose:

-Student rights and responsibilities and University standards of conduct prohibit disruptive student behavior The purpose of this policy is to clarify what constitutes disruptive behavior and outline the proceedings for addressing disruptive student conduct.
+Purpose: Student rights and responsibilities and University standards of conduct prohibit disruptive student behavior.
+This policy aims to clarify what constitutes disruptive behavior and outline the proceedings for addressing disruptive student conduct.
 For purposes of this policy, it may also be considered disruptive behavior for a student to exhibit threatening, intimidating, or other inappropriate behavior toward any AUK community member.